shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 argocd app get gitops-app --show-operation --output tree
 ```

-Of course, all the above plus more could be seen easily in the UI.
+Of course, all the above, plus more, could be seen easily in the UI.

 You could go ahead and change the application.
 For example, add some text to the **gitops-app/app/index.php** file.

-Then stage, commit and push the changes to the repository
+Then stage, commit, and push the changes to the repository

 ```bash
 git status